The Problem of Thor Bridge: Film and television

-Radio and audio dramas
+Audio

 "The Problem of Thor Bridge" was adapted by Edith Meiser as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 16 March 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another radio dramatisation of the story aired on 13 June 1936 (with Gordon as Holmes and Harry West as Watson).

 Meiser also adapted the story for the American radio series The New Adventures of Sherlock Holmes as an episode that aired on 3 November 1940.
 Another adaptation of the story aired on 1 October 1945.
 Both episodes starred Basil Rathbone as Holmes and Nigel Bruce as Watson.

 A radio adaptation titled "Thor Bridge" aired in 1962 on the BBC Light Programme, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson.
 It was dramatised by Michael Hardwick.
 Robert Ayres played J. Neil Gibson.

 "The Problem of Thor Bridge" was dramatised for BBC Radio 4 in 1994 by Bert Coules as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson, featuring William Hootkins as J. Neil Gibson.

 In 2012, the story was adapted for radio as part of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

 In 2023, the podcast Sherlock & Co. adapted the story in a two-episode adventure called "The Problem of Thor Bridge", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.